SioKCronin/website/content/ai_notes/software_engineering/github_take_home.md

 These rollouts can be timed based on the frequency of the processing they most directly address, or if the revision is more broad-reaching, than a typical range of user behaviors should transpire during the monitoring phase.

-And finally, we may find it worthwile to explore what researchers at Twitter have found to be successful, which is to train an ML model to predict production success based on performance in the testing environment.
-This layer is to listen to signals that aren't detected by our test coverage, but that have historically predicted poor perfmance in production.